adrybakov/wulfric/docs/source/user-guide/conventions/which-cell.rst

 ==================

-On contrary to the :ref:`user-guide_conventions_which-cell_choice`, derivatives of any cell are unique and, by our choice, do not require knowledge about any atoms.
-This is why all functions that compute derivative are located in the :ref:`api_cell` submodule.
+On contrary to the :ref:`user-guide_conventions_which-cell_choice`, derivatives of any cell are unique and, by wulfric's design choice, do not require knowledge about any atoms.
+This is why all functions that compute derivatives are located in the :ref:`api_cell` submodule.

 Wulfric can compute four kind of derivatives, that are summarized in the picture below